Webber keeps Vettel off Abu Dhabi pole

 "I should have done a little bit better, but I don't know if it would have been enough.
 He did a great job, no mistakes," added the German, whose team also secured their fourth constructors' crown in a row in India.

-"We lost it in turn one, sorry guys," the 26-year-old had said over the team radio, explaining later that he had pushed too hard.
+"We lost it in turn one, sorry guys," the 26-year-old had said over the team radio.

-Mercedes filled the second row at the Yas Marina circuit, with Germany's Nico Rosberg qualifying third and Britain's 2008 world champion Lewis Hamilton fourth despite spinning off on his final lap when the car's right rear wishbone broke after he hit the kerb.
+Mercedes filled the second row at the Yas Marina circuit, with Germany's Nico Rosberg qualifying third and Britain's 2008 world champion Lewis Hamilton fourth despite spinning off on his final lap.

-Until then, the split times showed the Briton had the pace to be on the front row.

-"I don't think there is any high risk for tomorrow and we should be able to fix it in parc ferme and race OK tomorrow," said principal Ross Brawn.

-Only Vettel and Hamilton, when he was with McLaren, had previously qualified on pole in the four races to date in the Emirate, but Webber has qualified well there before even if it is not a favourite track.
+Only Vettel and Hamilton, when he was with McLaren, had previously qualified on pole in the four races to date in the Emirate.

-"I think it's probably no secret that I like the more flowing circuits," he said.
-"I think it's a strong type of layout for Seb, as he's proved in Singapore and those type of tracks."

-Kimi Raikkonen, who is third overall and 24 points behind future Ferrari team mate Fernando Alonso, qualified fifth for Lotus in a race he had contemplated not coming to only days earlier.

-The Finn, who won in Abu Dhabi last year, had told reporters on Friday he had not been paid by Lotus all season, and he might have wondered why he bothered after his car failed a post-qualifying floor test and he was sent to the back of the starting grid.

-That lifted Alonso to 10th on the grid, a boost for the Spaniard in his battle to lift Ferrari back ahead of second-placed Mercedes in the constructors' standings while staving off Lotus.
+Ferrari's Fernando Alonso, currently second overall and fighting to lift his team ahead of Mercedes and back to second in the constructors' championship, had a miserable evening and will start 11th.

+It was the first time this season the Spaniard has failed to qualify in the top 10 but it came as no surprise after Ferrari appeared to be struggling in practice.

-Brazilian team mate Felipe Massa, who is leaving the team at the end of the year to make way for Raikkonen, starts seventh with Mexican Sergio Perez alongside for McLaren.
+Brazilian team mate Felipe Massa, who is leaving the team at the end of the year, qualified one place ahead of the double champion.

 "All weekend we haven't been so quick and in qualifying we were not so fast," Alonso told reporters.
-"Also my laps were not so clean and I lost a couple of tenths."
+"Also my laps were not so clean and I lost a couple of tenths.
+Maybe it is better to start in this position tomorrow."

-Raikkonen's team mate, Romain Grosjean, who has finished third in his last three races, moved up to sixth after Raikkonen's exclusion with Sauber's Nico Hulkenberg in fifth.

-McLaren suffered a mysterious lack of pace after looking more promising in practice, with Jenson Button qualifying only 13th - but starting 12th - and baffled by the car.
+Kimi Raikkonen, who is third overall and 24 points behind Alonso, qualified fifth for Lotus in a race he had contemplated not coming to only days earlier.

+The Ferrari-bound Finn, who told reporters on Friday that he had not been paid all season and could yet walk out of the final two races in Austin, Texas, and Brazil, will have Sauber's Nico Hulkenberg alongside.

 (Reporting by Alan Baldwin, editing by Stephen Wood)